Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: Boundedness from below of scalar potential of two real scalar and a Higgs boson

-In this section, we mainly discuss analytical expressions of positive definiteness of 4th order tensors.
-Furthermore, we present a necessary and sufficient condition of positive definiteness for a special 4th order 3-dimension symmetric tensor defined by mathematical models in particle physics.
+In this section, we mainly discuss analytical expressions of positive definiteness of 4th order tensor $\mathcal{V} = (v_{ijkl})$ given by \eqref{eq:19}.
+Furthermore, we present a necessary and sufficient condition of the boundedness from below of scalar potential of two real scalar fields $\phi_1$ and $\phi_2$ and the Higgs doublet $\mathbf{H}$.
+2mm